matthewlawrenceklein/genomeview_workshop/README.md

 ![view](https://i.imgur.com/xsAfKnq.png)
 The Genome View interface is comprised of three main areas
 1. The 'main canvas' - this is where your visualization lives
-2. The 'nav bar' - your one stop shop for quickly navigating
+2. The 'nav bar' - your one stop shop for quickly navigating the main canvas
 3. The 'settings pane' - an anvi'o classic!
 Easily accessible with the `s` shortcut

 ## Navigating the main canvas